powersj/powersj.io/content/post/ubuntu-etherium-nvidia.md

 # Ethereum Software

 Currently there does not appear to be any Ethereum packages in the Ubuntu archive.
 However, there is a PPA for Ethereum that is available for all supported releases of Ubuntu.
-Inside is a package called 'etherum', which is a metapackage to install all the relevant software.
+Inside is a package called 'ethereum', which is a metapackage to install all the relevant software.
 Both the PPA and package can be installed via the following:

 ```shell
 sudo add-apt-repository ppa:ethereum/ethereum -y